 Heidi works with clients experiencing issues such as anxiety, stress, depression, low mood, low self-esteem, problems with identity and self-worth and relationship difficulties.
 She can tailor sessions to suit her client’s needs having trained with an integrative model of counselling.
 Heidi also offers clients the opportunity to explore issues from a Christian perspective if requested.

 Heidi is a great believer in maintaining a healthy body, soul and spirit.
 She exercises regularly and loves spending time in the Scottish mountains.
-She is a registered member of COSCA (Counselling and Psychotherapy in Scotland).
+She is a registered member of COSCA (Counselling and Psychotherapy in Scotland) and should you have any complaints about a COSCA member you may do so on their website.

 Laura grew up in Lanarkshire before moving to the East to study at Duncan of Jordanstone College of Art and Design, where she completed her degree in Illustration.
 Laura has a real passion for creativity and expression through the arts.
 Laura appreciates the therapeutic qualities these means have which can aid expression and understanding when used in light of exploring our challenges and pain.

 It was through her own life experiences as well as in various supportive roles volunteering with a children’s charity and hospice, where she understood the need that individuals have for speaking about their experiences and to be heard and valued in the midst of it.
 One of Laura’s motivations for counselling, has been a growing desire to come alongside people and support them in a way which values and encourages them as they begin to disentangle various issues from the past or present and begin to move forward in their lives in a healthier way.